Our customers have been hired by:*Foot Note

 Make the content relevant

 Do not feel compelled to tell a hiring manager everything.
 In fact, everything that isn’t relevant to the specific position should be deleted.
 That bullet point about knowing how to use a printer?
 Gone.
 You worked temp in a completely different industry?
 Gone.
 If the resume starts looking skimpy, focus on related skills and experiences that maybe aren’t spelled out in the job description, but prove that you’ve got abilities that can be useful on the job.
-For example, maybe a project manager job doesn’t call for negotiation skills, but they’re bound to come in handy if you have them.
+For example, maybe a project manager job doesn’t call for negotiation skills, but they’re bound to come in handy if you have them and you should include it in your project manager CV.

 And make sure every bullet point matters, starting from most important and working down.